arase-cl-lab/arase-cl-lab.github.io/tabs/opening.md

 page_data:
   main:
     header: "Opening"
-    info: "We are recruiting Postdocs and  and looking for prospective PhD, master, and undergrad students! **Note:** We do not have positions for visiting/research students."
+    info: "We are recruiting Postdocs and looking for prospective PhD, master, and undergrad students!"
+    info: "**Note:** We do not have positions for visiting/research students."

   # To change order of the Categories, simply change order. (you don't need to change list order.)
   category: